QLamyBesnier/Human_Blood_Phageome_2024/README.md

 - *HBP_tax.csv*: table containing all the data corresponding to each OTU.
 - *HBP_metadata.csv*: table containing all the metadata corresponding to each samples

-Those 3 files are required to the reproduce the analysis presented in the manuscript.
+The 3 files are required to the reproduce the analysis presented in the manuscript.

 ### Code